 - IGVH mutation status is the third test and helps predict one’s chances of having a durable response to chemo.
 Unmutated IGVH (U-CLL) patients generally have a shorter time to disease progression.

-The first two tests need to be done before the first and any subsequent treatments as they can change over time, usually for the worse.
+The first two tests must be done before the first and any subsequent treatments as they can change over time, usually for the worse.
 IGVH mutation status is nearly always stable over time, so it only needs to be performed once.

-- Connect CLL registry showed < 2/3 of patients (pts) had FISH testing and 6% had IGVH testing performed prior to the first chronic lymphocytic leukemia (CLL)-directed treatment
+- Connect CLL registry showed less than 2/3 of patients had FISH testing, and 6% had IGVH testing, performed prior to their first CLL-directed treatment

-- Only 40% had repeat FISH testing prior to a subsequent therapy.
+- Only 40% had repeat FISH testing prior to a subsequent CLL therapy.

-- Not only was the testing not being done, when it was done, the results were often not being used to best inform the type of CLL therapy the patient should receive.
+- Not only was the testing not being performed, but when it was performed the results were often not being used to best inform the type of CLL therapy the patient should receive.

-- More than 1/3 of the 70 pts with del(17p) received chemotherapy or chemo-immunotherapy (CT/CIT) which is most unlikely to work.
+- More than 1/3 of the 70 patients with del(17p) received chemotherapy or chemo-immunotherapy (CT/CIT), which will not work in those with these biomarker results.

-- Of the 14 previously untreated pts with mutated TP53, (36%) received CT/CIT that is generally not indicated in with mutated
+- Of the 14 previously untreated patients with mutated TP53, (36%) received CT/CIT which is generally not indicated in those who have this mutation.

-- Among 69 pts with unmutated IGVH, who have been proven to have much worse outcomes when CT/CIT is used as a treatment, 32 of the pts (46%) received CT/CIT.
+- Among 69 patients with unmutated IGVH, who have been proven to have much worse outcomes when CT/CIT is used as a treatment, 32 of the pts (46%) received CT/CIT.

-- Of the pts tested who had abnormalities such as del(17p), TP53mutation, or U-CLL, approximately one-third still received CT/CIT.
+- Of the patients tested who had abnormalities such as del(17p) or TP53 mutation, approximately one-third still received CT/CIT.